 Some people are initially challenged with putting on and taking off a cuff style bracelet.
 Basically, you are trying to get your wrist through the smallest gap possible so that your bracelet stays on, but is also comfortable and safe to wear.
 While it may be difficult at first, this becomes a very simple process and, as you wear your bracelet, you become accustomed to its feel and you eventually forget that it is there.
 Many of my customers wear as many as 10 on each wrist.
 If you wear more than one bracelet, it is a good idea to reverse their order from time to time to even out any edge wear that might occur from one bracelet rubbing against the other.
 Also, as you stack bracelets up your wrist, the size needed may change.

 Engraving is the process of cutting letters, number, and designs into metal.
 Engraving used to be done by hand with special tools called gravers.
 In the hands of a talented artist, many pieces of jewelry, flatware, raised vessels, guns and many more metal objects were engraved.
 It is now very difficult to find a hand engraver and, as a result, very expensive.
 Hand engraving has been replaced by machine engravers that are, more often than not, connected to a computer to engrave whatever design has been created on the computer.
 In a way, the creativity in engraving did not disappear, it was just transferred to the person creating the design on the computer.
 Hand engraving is still a very special art and one to be respected.
 Most of my jewelry can be engraved as long as there is a flat section large enough to hold the engraved pattern and the machine engraver can access the area to be engraved.
 Please discuss your engraving needs with me ahead of time to determine if they can be accommodated in the process of making your piece of jewelry.
 In the case of most bracelets, the engraving has to be done before the bracelet is bent into its final shape.
-All of my engraving is currently done by The Pen and Trophy Center in Syracuse.
+All of my engraving is currently done by The Pen and Trophy Center in East Syracuse, NY.